 “We are not saying hydrogen integrated with gas turbines is the only energy storage solution; lithium ion batteries are an important part of the solution, but hydrogen can work in tandem with batteries to solve the integration of renewables.

 “It’s about how we ensure there is adequate wind and solar and other decarbonized resources on the grid.
-All of these technologies will be necessary and we are working with our customers to help them, over time, affordably and reliably reach their climate goals.”
+All of these technologies will be necessary as we help our customers decarbonize.”

 Hydrogen Integration projects underway:

 Site: Delta, Utah

 Major Supplier: Mitsubishi Power

 The existing Intermountain Power Plant (IPP) is a relatively modern 1,800MW coal-fired power station in central Utah operating since 1986.
 Intermountain Power Agency (IPA) is the plant owner, while the Los Angeles Department of Water and Power (LADWP) operates the plant and purchases most of its output.